-This is a big decision because if the price is too high then you risk missing your attendance numbers.
-On the hand, if you don’t clear enough after costs then even a small crisis could turn the entire venture into a loss.
+When you’re planning a conference, choosing how much you’re going to charge people to attend is a pivotal decision.
+If the price is too high then you risk missing your attendance numbers.
+On the other hand, if you don’t clear enough after costs, then even a small crisis could turn the entire venture into a loss.

 The Retail Approach

 The most basic pricing strategy you can use is to calculate expenses, add a profit margin, and then divide the sum by the lowest projected attendance figure.
 Retail stores have been formulating projections like this for years, but it does require accuracy.

 To sketch out a figure, you’d take static costs like venue rental and audio/visual fees that won’t change regardless of how many people attend and weigh them with variables like food and other per-person expenses.
 This is where your projected minimums are essential because they will ultimately cover your fixed costs.

 When you base your conference fees on the market you are essentially playing with a vision of what people can afford.
 It is the opposite of the retail approach since it begins by setting the price of admission and then working backward to build the conference within that budget.
 One thing to keep in mind with market pricing is that it is based on perceived value.
 In other words, attendees are not going to hand over their money simply because you are having an event.
 You must provide exceptional value or else you will struggle to sell tickets at any price.

 Limited Access Pricing

 This is a tiered pricing model that offers more features and benefits to those who pay more.
 For example, a basic ticket might admit someone to the main general session and breakouts.
 The next tier would provide all this plus a seat at the keynote luncheon.
 The VIP ticket would include preferred seating at all events and access to an exclusive break room and post-event networking function.
 Again, the key to success is creating enough value in each tier to generate sufficient demand.

 Incentives and Penalties